hazlamahedich/seomax-newsetup/memory-bank/activeContext.md

 - Adding timeouts to fetch operations to prevent hanging requests
 - Using a consistent theme provider setup to avoid hydration mismatches
 - Providing fallback URLs for Supabase in case environment variables are missing

+### MCP Server Integration
+- Using a session pooler URL from Supabase to handle increased database traffic
+- Implemented a fallback mechanism to use the regular client if the pooled client fails
+- Created a dedicated admin interface for managing feedback

+### Feedback System
+- Designed a comprehensive feedback model with different types (bug reports, feature requests, etc.)
+- Implemented a status system to track the lifecycle of feedback (new, in review, planned, etc.)
+- Created statistics aggregation for administrative overview
+- Using optimistic UI updates for better user experience

+### Admin Dashboard
+- Restricted access to admin features based on email domain
+- Created statistical visualizations for feedback metrics
+- Implemented batch operations for feedback management
+- Used the pooled client for all admin operations to handle potential high loads

+### Performance Considerations
+- Using the session pooler for database-intensive operations
+- Implemented proper error handling throughout the application
+- Optimized database queries with appropriate indexes
+- Used client-side caching where appropriate to reduce database load

 ## Active Decisions
 - **Testing Strategy**: Following the comprehensive testing strategy outlined in TESTING.md, with end-to-end tests serving as the final validation layer for critical user journeys.